fkyprianou/deved-platform/content/blog/en/secure-your-inbound-media-files-with-the-vonage-messages-api.md

 ### Next Steps

-Could Secure Inbound Media be useful for your app or use-case?
-Then why not get started now, with Vonage APIs!
+Is Secure Inbound Media useful for your app or use case?
+Then why not get started now with Vonage APIs?
 Check out the [documentation](https://developer.vonage.com/en/documentation).
 If you have questions or feedback, join us on the [Vonage Developer Slack](https://developer.vonage.com/community/slack), and we will get back to you.